 The Directors have based their assessment of viability on the Group’s current long-term plan, which is updated and approved annually by the Board.
 The plan delivers the Group’s purpose of ‘serving our customers, communities and planet a little better every day’ and is underpinned by a clear strategic focus on creating sustainable, long-term value for every Tesco stakeholder.

 The Group conducts an annual strategic planning process, comprising a comprehensive reassessment of progress against the Group’s strategic objectives, alongside an evaluation of the longer-term opportunities and risks in each market in which the Group operates.
-The consideration of risks, particularly principal and emerging risks, is an important input to this process.
-Further information about principal risks and uncertainties can be found on pages 31 to 37.
+The process for identifying the principal and emerging risks in each market is an important input to this process.

 The Group’s strategic plan and viability statement are both considered over a three-year period, as this time horizon most appropriately reflects the dynamic and changing retail environment in which the Group operates.